 Can I use Bilt points for Southwest flights?

-You can also transfer Bilt points indirectly to Rapid Rewards, through a mutual travel partner — in this case, either Marriott Bonvoy or World of Hyatt.
-The transfer rate isn’t the most lucrative.
-You could transfer Bilt points to Marriott Bonvoy at a 1:1 ratio, then from Marriott Bonvoy to Rapid Rewards at a ratio of 3:1.
-Similarly, you could transfer Bilt points to World of Hyatt at a 1:1 ratio, then from World of Hyatt to Rapid Rewards at a transfer ratio of 5:2.4.
+Another option, though more roundabout, is to convert Bilt points to Rapid Rewards through a mutual travel partner like Marriott Bonvoy or World of Hyatt.
+Note, however, that the transfer rate isn’t the most lucrative this way, as you would have to transfer Bilt points to Marriott Bonvoy at a 1:1 ratio, then from Marriott Bonvoy to Rapid Rewards at a ratio of 3:1.

 What other airlines can I transfer Bilt points to?